-If you’re not familiar with these, I discuss them at length in my Chili con Canada recipe and include some process photos of how I prefer to chop them.
+If you're not familiar with these, I discuss them at length in my Low FODMAP Instant Pot Chili con Canada recipe and include some process photos of how I prefer to chop them.

 Carrots Cut on the Bias

-I prefer to cut my carrots on the bias so they’re relatively the same thickness.
-Plus, I think they’re more visually appealing this way, giving a mostly monochromatic dish some nice, bright colour.
+I prefer to cut my carrots on the bias so they're relatively the same thickness.
+Plus, I think they're more visually appealing this way, giving a mostly monochromatic dish some nice, bright color.
 Briefly explained, cutting on the bias means to cut them at a 45 degree angle.
-To see a more detailed explanation and process photos, check out my Instant Pot Glazed Carrots recipe.
+To see a more detailed explanation and process photos, check out my Low FODMAP Instant Pot Glazed Carrots recipe.

 Broth, Herbs & Seasonings